Troubleshooting

 AppImages require FUSE to run

-Solution: See I get some errors related to something called “FUSE” - AppImage documentation for assistance in resolving FUSE errors on Linux or in Docker.
+• If installing viam-server on a Docker image, see I get some errors related to something called “FUSE” - AppImage documentation for Docker-specific troubleshooting steps.

 PulseAudio: Unable to connect: Connection refused